khalil-debug/Fast-Search-Telethon-Files/README.md

 # Telegram File Fetcher and Handler

-This project is a Python application that fetches files from a specified Telegram channel and handles them.
+This project is a Python script that fetches files from a specified Telegram channel and handles them.
 It's still a work in progress and will be updated with more features.

 ## Requirements